heks/belvedere-trading/README.md

 # To Deploy:

 npm run build:webpack -> this will build files in dist/ dir.
--> do a git commit to update built files
+-> do a git commit / git add to update built files
 -> then run:

 npm run build:webpack && git subtree push --prefix dist heroku master